mendix/docs/content/studio/expressions.md

 Arithmetic functions (subtraction, dividing, and multiplying) are being combined here.

+You cannot type plain text in an expression, text needs the be written with single quotation marks (`'`) around it.
+For example, if you would like to return a string `Mendix`, you need to write it as `'Mendix'`.

 You can use a list of suggestions to help you write an expression.
 Use <kbd>Ctrl</kbd> + <kbd>Space</kbd> shortcut to display this list.
 Suggestions can be divided into the following categories:

-* **Variables or attributes** – variables or attributes that are available in a current microflow, on a page, or in a workflow
+* **Variables and their attributes** – variables or attributes that are available in a current microflow, on a page, or in a workflow
 * **Enumeration values** – values of [enumeration type of attributes](domain-models-enumeration) that can be used in an expression
 * **Functions** – operations you can use in an expression (for more information, see the [Expression Types](#expression-types) section below)
 * **Keywords** – key phrases or words that you can use in an expression (for example, `empty` – a value that can be used to check if a variable is empty)
-* **Booleans** – true or false expressions
+* **Booleans** – true or false keywords
 * **Operators** – code elements that perform logical or mathematical operations; you can use Boolean or relational expressions (for more information, see the [Expression Types](#expression-types) section below)

-If an error appears in the expression, error messages with explanations are displayed:
+If there is an errors in the expression, the place where the error is, is highlighted red and an error message is shown when you hover over it.
+In some cases there are quick fixes available to quickly solve the issue.

 ![](attachments/expressions/expression-error.png)